-National Cancer Audits - Ni H3C13 do not participate and are part of NiCAN / Cancer Registry e.g National Prostate Cancer Audit (NPCA) - All men newly diagnosed with C61 prostate cancer.
-Such patients are identified for inclusion L from the country-specific cancer registries (NCRAS in England and L Not Applicable to NI HSCTs National HQIP Canisc in Wales) L
+National Cancer Audits - NI HSCTs do not participate and are part of NICAN / Cancer Registry e.g. National Prostate Cancer Audit (NPCA) - All men newly diagnosed with CS prostate cancer.
+Such patients are identified for inclusion from the country-specific cancer registries (NCRAS in England and Not Applicable to NI HSCTs National HQIP Cansic in Wales)

-Hyponatraemia Inquiry - Recommendation 29 that all Medical Notes be subject to rigourous and routine audit Independent Neurology Inquiry - Recommendation 51 - Healthcare organisations should ensure that newly introduced therapies are the subject of early clinical audit processes.
-Jan 2024 - HoS / PSM Chair tabling audits required as an outcome of the RCS Review Action Plan - Recommendation 3 & 13
+Hyponatraemia Inquiry - Recommendation 29 that all Medical Notes be subject to rigourous and routine audit

+Jan 2024 - Hos / PSM Chair tabling audits required as an outcome of the RCS Review Action Plan - Recommendation 3 & 13